jcobeadev/smartspent-terms-of-use/README.md

 ## 3. Data Storage and Transfers

-SmartSpent stores your wallets, accounts, and transactions locally on your device by default.
+SmartSpent stores your wallets, accounts, transactions, and receipt scan results locally on your device by default.

 Data is transferred off-device only when you explicitly use a transfer feature, such as:
 - Optional iCloud Sync (Apple iCloud/CloudKit), or